nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

     list CS2100
     Displays the list of tasks in todo

   ##  3.5.
-Search for specific taskings using keywords:     ​     find
+Search for specific taskings using keywords:     ​     filter
     Find matching taskings using given keywords.
     Format     ​: ​filter KEYWORD
     ● Search is not case sensitive